SimonGeering/SimonGeering/README.md

 ### [SamplesAndCodeKatas](https://github.com/SimonGeering/SamplesAndCodeKatas)

-I tend to use this project to back-up / share any code samples i may need to put together quickly for some RnD or to help provide examples for more junior devs i may be mentoring.
+I tend to use this project to back-up / share any code samples I may need to put together quickly for some RnD or to help provide examples for more junior devs I may be mentoring.
 It also contains sub-folders for any code katas i've worked on.